+Grade 7 -Special Science

+Class (SSC)

-- Grade 7 -Special Science Class (SSC) - Duly accomplished application form passed not later than 2 days before the scheduled date of entrance examination - 2.
-A rating of at least 85% in the CPUHS entrance examination - 3.
-Php 250.00 qualifying exam fee to be paid at the HS Guidance Office
+- 1. Duly accomplished application form to be submitted not later than 2 days before the scheduled date of entrance examination - 2.
+A rating of at least 85% in the CPUJHS entrance examination - 3.
+Php 250.00 qualifying exam fee to be paid at the JHS Guidance Office